Hammonator Organ to Guitar Amp Conversion

 Use

 Plug the amp into a guitar speaker.
 Plug an electric guitar into the input.
-Tweak the knobs for a good sound, start playing, enjoy the amazing sound.
-Effect pedals are not required with this amp, true "pedal weenies" are free to disagree.
-Remember, with all tube-amps, putting a solid state pedal between the guitar and amp loses much of the benefit of the all-important tube preamp stage with its wide dynamic range.
+Tweak the knobs for a good sound, start playing and enjoy the amazing sound.
+Effect pedals are not required when using this amp, although they can be fun to play with.
+Remember, as with all tube-amps, putting a solid-state pedal between the guitar and amp loses much of the benefit of the all-important tube preamp stage and its wide dynamic range.
+Your author has had very good results using the FuzzniKator tube distortion circuit in front of the Hammonator amp.

 Back to FC's Music Circuits page.